-- b.
-It has the capacity to provide start-up and capacity-building training to residents and resident organizations; and c.
-Public housing residents representing different geographical locations in the country are members of the board of directors. - 10.
+- a.
+Most of its activities are conducted within the jurisdiction of a single housing authority; - b.
+There are no incorporated resident councils or resident management corporations within the jurisdiction of the single housing authority; - c.
+It has experience in providing start-up and capacity-building training to residents and resident organizations; and - d.
+Public housing residents representing unincorporated resident councils within the jurisdiction of the single housing authority must comprise a majority of the board of directors. - 7.
+NAHASDA-assisted resident means a member of an Indian tribe (as defined above) who has been assisted by NAHASDA. - 8.
+National Resident Organization (NRO) is an incorporated nonprofit organization or association for public housing that meets each of the following requirements: - a.
+It is national (i.e., conducts activities or provides services in at least two HUD areas or two states); - b.
+It has the capacity to provide start-up and capacity-building training to residents and resident organizations; and - c.
+Public housing residents representing different geographical locations in the country are members of the board of directors. - 9.
 Nonprofit organization is an organization that is exempt from federal taxation.
 A nonprofit organization can be organized for the following purposes: charitable, religious, educational, scientific, or other similar purposes in the public interest.
 To obtain nonprofit status, qualified organizations must file an application with the Internal Revenue Service (IRS) and receive designation as such by the IRS.
 For more information, go to www.irs.gov.
 Applicants who are in the process of applying for nonprofit status, but have not yet received nonprofit designation from the IRS by the deadline date, will not be considered nonprofit organizations.
 All nonprofit applicants must submit their IRS determination letter to prove their nonprofit (e.g. 501(c)(3)) status.
 Please see the section on Threshold Requirements for more information.
-Nonprofit applicants must also provide letters of support as described in the Threshold Requirements section. - 11.
-Past Performance.
-HUD's field offices will evaluate applicants for past performance to determine whether an applicant has the capacity to manage the grant for which it is applying.
+Nonprofit applicants must also provide letters of support as described in the Threshold Requirements section.

+10. Past Performance.
+HUD's field offices will evaluate the applicants' past performance to determine whether an applicant has the capacity to manage the grant for which it is applying.
 The area Office of Native American Programs (ONAP) will review past performance for tribal/TDHE submissions.
 Field offices will also evaluate the past performance of contract administrators for applicants required to have a contract administrator.
-New applicants will be evaluated using their narrative responses to the Past Performance requirement below. - 12.
-Person with disabilities means a person who:
+New applicants will be evaluated using their narrative responses to the Past Performance requirement below.

+11. Person with disabilities means a person who:

 a.
 Has a condition defined as a disability in section 223 of the Social Security Act; orb.
-Has a developmental disability as defined in section 102 of the DevelopmentalDisabilities Assistance Bill of Rights Act.
+Has a developmental disability as defined in section 102 of the Developmental DisabilitiesAssistance Bill of Rights Act.

 The term "person with disabilities" does not exclude persons who have acquired immunodeficiency syndrome (HIV/AIDS) or any conditions arising from the etiologic agent for AIDS.
 In addition, no individual shall be considered a person with disabilities, for purposes of eligibility for low-income housing, solely on the basis of any drug or alcohol dependence.

-The definition of a person with disabilities contained in section 504 of the Rehabilitation Act of 1973 and its implementing regulations must be used for purposes of reasonable accommodations and program accessibility.
-Please see 24 CFR 5.403.
+The definition of "person with disabilities" for certain program purposes (e.g., income determination, eligibility) under 24 C.F.R.
+5.403 is different from the definition of "individual with handicaps" under Section 504 of the Rehabilitation Act of 1973.
+Where Section 504 applies, the definition of "individual with handicaps" under 24 C.F.R.
+8.3 will apply.